 High-functioning sociopaths believe that they are above the rules and have no respect for authority figures.
 Their flippant attitude can lead them towards criminal activity and breaking the law.
 Sociopaths take pleasure in playing with fire and enjoy animal cruelty.
 A sociopath has a general understanding between right and wrong, but will often minimize its significance.
 Sociopaths will rarely apologize to others, but if they do, their apologies are not genuine or heartfelt.

-A high- functioning sociopath often displays a high level of impulsivity and takes action without thinking.
-A sociopath lives in the present and will focus solely on their immediate objective.
+A high-functioning sociopath often displays a high level of impulsivity and takes action without thinking.
+They live in the present and will focus solely on their immediate objective.
 A sociopath fails to take into account potential consequences or adverse reactions.
 If a consequence is received, a sociopath will show minimal remorse, as they infrequently feel guilt.
 They usually have poor boundaries and organizational skills and never seem to be able to create any short or long term goals.

 A high-functioning sociopath is most likely the type that you have seen in movies and on television.
 Their traits are both impressive and daunting at the same time, as they always seem to be several paces ahead of everyone else without anybody even realizing it.